GeorgeRadev/nino/README.md

 #NINO

-Scalable distributed Javascript platform for developing web services.
+Scalable distributed Javascript platform for developing web portals/services.
 Uses deno v8 for executing Javascript in isolated distributed environment.
 Ultimate goal is to be an accelerator for web-based solutions.